SumanrajBera/day57-self/README.md

-# Self Task: Multi Step Form
+# Self Task: Multi-Step Form (Prototype Version)
-- Today I decided to create something with a bit of everything that I have learned
+- Today I decided to create a prototype version of a multi-step form with a bit of everything I have learned so far.
-- Today I figured out the scrolling feature and transitioning between them.
+- I implemented the scrolling feature and smooth transitions between steps, including dynamic height adjustments.
-- I will continue creating this and add the necessary animation and validation tomorrow
+- Next steps: I will continue improving this form by adding input validation, plan selection logic, and enhanced animations.